openHPI/TeachingTeamGuidelines/docs/features/analytics/dashboards/itemvisits.md

 To further explain the statistics, the following headings are used as mentioned in the image above:
 - **Item**	- Lists all the items available in the specific course
-- **Position**	- Popularity of the specific item in that particular course
+- **Position**	- Shows the position of the item in the course structure according to the scheme [`Section_Number.Item_Number`].
+For example, Position 1.3 would mean that the particular item will be found in the 1st section and chronologically placed in the 3rd position
 - **Content Type**	- Type of the specific item's content
 - **Exercise Type**	- Type of the exercise if the content type is Quiz
 - **Visits**	- Total number of visits